-Physician assistants are formally trained to examine patients, diagnose injuries and illnesses, and provide treatments under the direction and supervision of physicians and surgeons.
-Physician assistants work in all areas of medicine.
-Their work depends on their specialty and the needs of the supervising physician.
+Physician assistants work in all areas of medicine and are trained to examine patients, diagnose injuries and illnesses, and provide treatments under the direction and supervision of physicians.
+They work in numerous specialty areas and their assist with meeting the needs of patients and supervising physicians.

-There is no one particular major required for entrance into a physician assistant (PA) program.
-Pre-Physician’s Assistant is a career goal that includes a set of course requirements that prepare you to succeed as a physician assistant.
+No one particular major is required for entrance into a physician assistant (PA) program.
+Pre-Physician Assistant is a career goal that includes a set of course requirements that prepare you to succeed as a physician assistant.
 You should choose a major you enjoy, and one in which you will excel.

 - 2 semesters General Biology with labs